uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 </div>
 Please be aware that the the issuer-agent-oid4vci needs to be accessible (configured in EXTERNAL_URL) so that a wallet can communicate with them.

-At the moment the provided images can be used with arm based processors, but they are not optimized for this.
-For futher information, please consult the [Development instructions section](#development-instructions).
+The provided images can be used with arm based processors, but they are not optimized.
+For further information, please consult the [Development instructions section](#development-instructions).

 The latest images are available here: